rgripper/webcomponent-esbuild/post.md

 # Wrapping a React App in a Web Component

 Recently I decided to experiment with setting up a microforontend app.
 It will be written in React and I thought of wrapping it in a web component.
 Main benefits are CSS encapsulation, ease of use by other developers and support in all major browsers.
 A consuming web app will simply render an instance of my component and load an accompanying app bundle.
-Total independence of the bundle will allow other teams building parts of frontend to choose frameworks and libraries they like, without having everyone locked into a certain version of, say, Angular (at the price of having a heavy web app).
+Total independence of the bundle will allow other teams building parts of frontend to choose frameworks and libraries they like, without having everyone locked into a certain version of, say, Angular.
+The only downside will be the overall size of downloaded files.

 ## First web component